LSPosed/MagiskOnWSALocal/README.md

 # Magisk on WSA

 ## Features
-- Integrate Magisk and OpenGApps in a few clicks within minus
+- Integrate Magisk and OpenGApps in a few clicks within minutes
-- No Linux environment is required for the integration
+- No Linux environment required for integration
-- Keep latest on each build
+- Keep each build up to date
 - Support both ARM64 and x64

 ## Usage